mewspring/sdl/README.md

 This project is a *work in progress*.
 The implementation is *incomplete* and subject to change.
 The documentation can be inaccurate.

-sdl
+win
 ===

-This package provides simplified bindings for the [SDL][libsdl] library version 2.0.
+This package provides the core functionality required for window creation, drawing and event handling.
+The window events are defined in a dedicated package located at:
+	github.com/mewmew/we

+The library uses a small subset of the features provided by [SDL][libsdl] version 2.0.
+Support for multiple windows has intentionally been left out to simplify the API.

 [libsdl]: http://www.libsdl.org/